Olena Zelenska: Social initiatives before the full-scale Russian invasion

-Activities since the Russian invasion
+Activities since the full-scale Russian invasion

 After the 2022 Russian invasion of Ukraine, Zelenska was described as Russia's target number two.
 In mid-March, she was in Ukraine at an undisclosed location.
 She released a statement highlighting the names of children killed during the invasion.
 During the war, her efforts have focused on humanitarian aid, especially the evacuation of children with disabilities through Poland and the importing of incubators to hospitals in warzone areas.
 Zelenska made her first public appearance since the start of the invasion in a 8 May 2022 meeting with Jill Biden in Uzhhorod.
 Biden's trip to Ukraine, which coincided with Mother's Day as celebrated in the US and in Ukraine, was not publicly disclosed in advance.

 At the initiative of the First Lady, projects in the field of medicine are being developed: evacuation of children with severe cancer diseases abroad with further treatment there, the search for equipment for children's hospitals, in particular, incubators for newborns.

 In the humanitarian sphere, Olena Zelenska takes care of sending orphans for a long-term stay abroad.
-The First Lady also oversees humanitarian aid to family-type orphanages, large families, and elderly people who have remained and live in the liberated territories to reinforce the connection with the Homeland for forcibly displaced people, the First Lady initiated the project “Books without borders”.
+The First Lady also oversees humanitarian aid to family-type orphanages, large families, and elderly people who have remained and live in the liberated territories to reinforce the connection with the Homeland for forcibly displaced people, the First Lady initiated the project “Books without borders” in 2022.
 260,000 books in Ukrainian were printed for children who left their homes due to Russian aggression and found shelter in 20 countries.

 The project “Ukrainian bookshelf” is being carried out under the patronage of the First Lady.
 It provides for the distribution of Ukrainian literature and its translations in the world's leading libraries.
 More than 20 countries have already joined the initiative.

-In the “Barrier-Free Handbook” launched by the First Lady, a new section has been created with wartime tips and instructions for families with disabilities, the elderly and their loved ones, people with disabilities.
+In the “Barrier-Free Handbook” launched by the First Lady, a new section has been created with wartime tips and instructions for families with disabilities, the elderly and their loved ones, and people with disabilities.

 In May 2022, Olena Zelenska initiated the creation of the National Program of Mental Health and Psychosocial Support.
 The program is designed to help Ukrainians overcome the consequences of the traumatic events of the war.

 On 19 July 2022, Zelenska started her visit to the United States.
 On the first day of the visit, Zelenska met with the US Secretary of State Antony Blinken, and Samantha Power, the Administrator of the United States Agency for International Development.
 On the second day of the visit, she held a meeting with the first lady of the United States, Jill Biden, at the White House.
 Zelenska was also met on the porch of the White House by US President Joe Biden and Vice President Kamala Harris.